How to Start a Game Studio

 How to Start a Video Game Company

 Starting a game studio is a dream many people in the industry share.
-This section will guide you through the essential steps of building the business foundation for your studio.
+This section will guide you through the essential steps of building the business foundation for your studio and link you to a ton of great resources.
 From assembling a talented team to obtaining funding and developing effective marketing strategies, we’ll cover everything you need to kickstart your gaming venture.

 Build a Team